tomcam/least-github-pages/docs/github-pages-create-readme.md

 If you click the link you'll be redirected to the current directory.
 It's just there to show how a link looks.

-## GitHub pages pretends /docs/README.md is actually /README.md
+## GitHub Pages pretends /docs/README.md is actually /README.md

+When you look at a GitHub repo, the default view is a list of files and directories followed by an HTML rendering of `/README.md` in the repo's root directory.

-In this project, your `README.md` file **does not live in the repo's root directory**.
+In this project, your `README.md` file **does not live in the repo's root directory** yet it's displayed as if it were.
 That's because GitHub Pages publications normally serve as documentation for a software project.
 That documentation is expected to have its `README.md` file in the repo's root directory.
 GitHub Pages uses an implementation of Jekyll that therefore treats `/docs` for the repo's GitHub Pages project as the documentation's root file location.

-When viewing any GitHub repository GitHub previews its `README.md` in markdown format, if supplied.
-But if your only `README.md` appears in the `/docs` directory, then it gets displayed instead.

 ### An actual /README.md file overrides /docs/README.md